Ice hockey at the 1992 Winter Olympics: Final rankings

-Unified Medal controversy
+Unified Team medal controversy

 Russian goaltender Nikolai Khabibulin was the third on the depth chart and never played when the Unified Team won gold in Albertville, France.
-Instead of giving the gold to someone who did not play, coach Viktor Tikhonov kept it.
+Instead of giving the gold to someone who did not play, coach Viktor Tikhonov decided to keep it for himself.
 Only players are given Olympic medals; coaches and management are not.
-The medal was returned to Khabibulin in a private medal ceremony during the 2002 Winter Olympics in Salt Lake City, Utah.
+The replacement medal was given to Khabibulin by the International Olympic Committee in a private medal ceremony during the 2002 Winter Olympics in Salt Lake City.